-Henry (Hank) Williams teaches in the African and African American Studies and English Departments at Lehman College of the City University of New York and the Africana, Puerto Rican, and Latin@ Studies Department at Hunter College.
-He also teaches summer workshops for the SEEK Program at City College of New York.
+Henry (Hank) Williams teaches in the African and African American Studies and English Departments at Lehman College of the City University of New York.
+He also teaches summer workshops for the SEEK Program at City College of New York where he also creates the curriculum for intensive reading, writing, and research workshops for incoming first year SEEK students.
 A list of current and past courses he teaches (with curricular links) is on the teaching page.

 Research interests include the Black Arts and Black Power Movements, African American popular music (particularly jazz and hip hop and the literary and cultural connections) and film, and Black and Latin@ students in Higher Ed and the CUNY system.

 He is currently a PhD candidate (ABD) in English at the Graduate Center of the City University of New York (CUNY: pronounced “kew-nee”) and has graduate certificates in Africana Studies and American Studies.
-His dissertation research is a cultural history of the Black Arts Movement of the late 1960s – early 1970s in New York City.
-It focuses on The Last Poets, a performance poetry/activist collective as a case study of how artists engaged as political activists.
+His dissertation research is a profile of the early years of The Last Poets, a performance poetry/activist collective as a case study of how artists engaged as political activists during the Black Arts Movement of the late 1960s – early 1970s in New York City.
 It places their work in the context of the Black Arts Movement, Harlem, and Black – Puerto Rican political and cultural connections.

 He was also a Diversity Fellow for the 2011-2012 academic year at SUNY Purchase.

 Professional affiliations include the Association for Scholars of Classical African Civilizations (ASCAC), College Language Association, Diopian Institute for Scholarly Advancement, Jazz Journalists Association, and the National Council for Black Studies.